sbswami-actyv/Actyv-Bootcamp-Upgrade/React Native/ReadMe.md

     }
     export  default App;=
 > >  **Class components:**
-> > are those components which takes Props or values and return some JSX or HTML Elements .
+> > are those components which takes Props or values and return some JSX or Native Elements .
-> > Basicly it is a class which takes props/values and gives JSX/HTML.
+> > Basicly it is a class which takes props/values and gives Native Elements
 > >They are having there states

 ```